 Eligibility: Bachelor’s Degree Programme in Social Services

-The general application eligibility requirements for bachelor’s degree programmes offered by universities of applied sciences are described in the Recommendation for Admissions Criteria for Universities of Applied Sciences.
+The general application eligibility requirements for BA programmes offered by universities of applied sciences are described in the Recommendation for Admissions Criteria for Universities of Applied Sciences, spring 2019.

 You can apply to a bachelor’s degree programme if you have completed one of the following: